arangodb/arangodb/Documentation/Books/Manual/Deployment/Kubernetes/Drain.md

 to recover from this change, for example by ensuring data synchronicity between the replicas in their new location.

-{% hint 'warning' %}
 Therefore, a systematic drain of all k8s nodes in sequence has to follow a careful procedure, in particular to ensure that ArangoDB is ready to move to the next step.
 This is necessary to avoid catastrophic data loss, and is simply the price one pays for running a stateful service.
-{% endhint %}

-This section describes this procedure.

 ## Anatomy of a drain procedure in k8s: the grace period